A Fermionic Portal to Vector Dark Matter from a New Gauge Sector

 In fact, the specific BSM scenario introduced here presents one with the unique possibility of a multi-prong approach to a variety of distinctive signatures which would serve the purpose of enabling one to delineate all its key features.
 While we defer the detailed quantitative treatment of this approach to future publications, we highlight here what would be the salient features of it.
 The presence of a VL top companion $T$ and its dark counterpart $t_D$ subject to QCD interactions opens the obvious possibility of establishing their evidence at the LHC, through strong production processes.
-Furthermore, the additional Higgs and gauge states, as they couple to each other, would offer complementary evidence of such an extended dark sector, specifically, of its symmetry breaking pattern.
-Besides the generic mono-jet signature from $V_D$ pair production (first row of diagrams in table~\ref{tab:LHCprocesses}), which is hard to use to measure the model parameters, including the DM mass itself, there are several important complementary signals.
-Among these, there is associated production of $V_D$ pairs with a $t\bar t$ one, yielding $t\bar t + E_T^{\rm miss}$, granting certain sensitivity to the presence of $V^{\prime}$ and $H$ propagation.
+Furthermore, the additional Higgs and gauge states, as they couple to each other, would offer complementary evidence of such an extended dark sector -- particularly of its symmetry breaking pattern.
+Besides the generic mono-jet signature from $V_D$ pair production (first row of diagrams in table~\ref{tab:LHCprocesses}), which is hard to use to measure the model parameters, even the DM mass itself, there are several important complementary signals.
+Among these, there is associated production of $V_D$ pairs with a $t\bar t$ pair, yielding $t\bar t + E_T^{\rm miss}$, providing certain sensitivity to the presence of $V^{\prime}$ and $H$ propagation.
 This can be achieved via the study of the momentum recoiling against the top-antitop system in the transverse plane (second graph in the second row of diagrams in table~\ref{tab:LHCprocesses}).
-Indeed, the same final state may also make manifest the presence of the dark state $t_D$ in a peculiar form, when it becomes a LLP exhibiting a displaced vertex, wherein a charged track (or invisible neutral dark hadron) would decay into the DM itself and SM hadrons and/or leptons.
+Indeed, the same final state may also make manifest the presence of the dark state $t_D$ in a specific form, when it becomes a LLP exhibiting a displaced vertex, in which a charged track (or invisible neutral dark hadron) decays into the DM itself plus SM hadrons and/or leptons.